Sherman Tank Site News Post 17: Summer is here, I have all kinds of content for updates, but less time than I would like.

 The M32 series had a 60,000-pound winch, powered by powered take off, or PTO, from the drive shaft.
 The winch was mounted behind the driver and its drum mounted to the vehicle centerline outside.
 It had a crane mounted on the front of the hull, and the crane was moveable, folding back over the TRV for storage.
 It had an A-frame used for towing mounted on the rear hull.
 It had stabilizers in the suspension that locked it in place when using the boom.
 If an M32 was equipped with HVSS suspension it was designated as with an A1.

 The M74 ARV: In early 1954, Bowen McLaughlin-York Inc. began production on the M74, converting M4A3 tanks to this configuration.
-Rock Island Arsenal conversions around this time and continued at late at 1958 but no total number of the conversions is known.
+Rock Island Arsenal conversions around this time and continued into 1958 but no total number of the conversions is known.

 These ARVs had a 90,000-pound winch and a hydraulically raised boom.
 It also had a spade on the front to help stabilize the vehicle when the boom was being used.
 The spade was hydraulic and could be used for light dozing work.
 These updates allowed the vehicles to retrieve heavier medium tanks like the M26 and M46 and were only replaced in service by the M88.